Contents

 sqlalchemy.url = postgresql+psycopg://user:pass@localhost/mydb

-Hardcoding credentials in a config file is a bad idea for anything beyond local development.
-A better approach is to read the URL from an environment variable in env.py:
+Hardcoding credentials in a config file is a bad idea past local dev.
+Read the URL from an env variable in env.py instead:

 import os